Resolution 1954 (2013) Final version

 9.3.
 Limitations to the rule of free access to information, including the rule of the neutrality of the Internet, should be interpreted restrictively.
 The burden of demonstrating the legitimacy of any restriction rests with the public authority seeking to withhold information.

 9.4.
-Rules on the procedure for the classification and declassification of information and the designation of persons authorised to perform this task should be clear and publicly accessible.
+Rules on the procedure for the classification and declassification of information and the designation of persons authorised to perform these tasks should be clear and publicly accessible.
 Information may be withheld on national security grounds for only as long as is necessary to protect a legitimate national security interest.
 Public archives containing secret information should periodically review whether the legitimacy of secrecy still exists on national security grounds.

 9.5.
 As a safeguard against overly broad exceptions, access to information should be granted even in cases normally covered by a legitimate exception, where public interest in the information in question outweighs the authorities’ interest in keeping it secret.
 An overriding public interest can typically be found where the publication of the information in question would:9.5.1. make an important contribution to an ongoing public debate;9.5.2. promote public participation in political debate;9.5.3. expose serious wrongdoings, including human rights violations, other criminal offences, abuse of public office and deliberate concealment of serious wrongdoing;9.5.4. improve accountability for the running of public affairs in general and the use of public funds in particular;9.5.5. benefit public health or safety.